Vegetarian backpacking meals and freeze dried foods for travel | natural & organic

 Final Thoughts

-The U.S. federal government owns 650 million acres, or 30% of the land in this country.
-Much of that land is set aside for public recreation so we can swim, hike, fish, and hunt; The land also has other purposes.
-Large tracts of land are often divided up to provide multiple uses for other government agencies – such as the military.
-This is why you see so many wilderness areas near military bases.
-I suppose that is just a small price we pay for the freedom to roam.
+The U.S. federal government owns 650 million acres, which is about 30% of the land in the country.
+Much of this land is designated for public recreation, allowing us to swim, hike, fish, and hunt.
+However, the land serves various other purposes as well.
+Large areas are often allocated for multiple uses by different government agencies, such as the military.
+This is why many wilderness areas are located near military bases.
+I suppose it’s a small price to pay for the freedom to explore.

 This article was inspired after Outdoor Herbivore took a hike on the Neusiok Trail, a portion of the Mountains-To-Sea trail in the Croatan Forest near the North Carolina coast.
 The white sandy beaches, the waves crashing on your toes, the swamps and small lakes, the wooden bridges, and the occasional snake slivering past your feet are not to be missed.
 But, expect noise!
 From 7:30 AM to 9:30 PM, there is low traveling military air traffic practicing runs from the nearby Cherry Point Marine Corps Air Station every few minutes.
 This would not be a problem if the runway were further away from the trail, so the planes traveled at a higher elevation.
 However, they fly low in the sky – approximately 500 feet to 2,000 feet above the ground.
 We didn’t expect to watch planes instead of wildlife, but that is what we got.
 So we just enjoyed the show.